Bulleteer: Fictional character biography

-27-year-old Alix Harrower is married to Lance, a research scientist who has developed a thin metal skin that can bond with collagen, turning tissue indestructibly hard.
+27-year-old Alix Harrower (Rose Mendes in Injustice) is married to Lance, a research scientist who has developed a thin metal skin that can bond with collagen, turning tissue indestructibly hard.
 When this "smartskin" is applied to a living being, such as Lance's initial test subject, a mouse named "Metal Mickey", the subject becomes endowed with superhuman strength.
 Though the potential military applications are obvious, Lance dreams of using it on himself, modeling a superhero career after the WWII superheroes Bulletman and Bulletgirl, but after testing it on himself, he begins to suffocate.
 When he touches Alix, the smartskin bonds to her.
 Rushed to the hospital, she is saved thanks to medics gaining access to bare skin covered by her wedding ring.
 Lance was not wearing his, and dies of asphyxiation.

 Alix spirals into depression as her new appearance forces her to quit her job teaching autistic children.
 Another emotional blow comes at the discovery that her deceased husband's superhero dreams stemmed from a fixation on superhero-based pornography and an online affair with "Super Sally Sonic", an immortal superhuman porn star.
 Distraught, Alix attempted suicide.
 While trying to find a structure hard enough to kill her on impact, she comes across a train wreck, and saves the people still inside.
 After those she saved call her a superhero, she decides to live up to the title, taking the name Bulleteer.

 In Seven Soldiers: Bulleteer #2, it is revealed that Alix was going to be the seventh member of Greg Saunders' ill-fated new Seven Soldiers of Victory, but got cold feet and thus escaped the massacre.
-She meets Agent Helligan from Seven Soldier: Shining Knight #3 and helps her interrogate Ramon Solomano, alias "the Iron Hand" (an old enemy of Saunders from his days as the costumed hero Vigilante), for information on the Nebula Man and the deaths of the six other soldiers as seen in Seven Soldiers of Victory #0.
+She meets Agent Helligan from Seven Soldiers: Shining Knight #3 and helps her interrogate Ramon Solomano, alias the Iron Hand (an old enemy of Saunders from his days as the costumed hero Vigilante), for information on Nebula Man and the deaths of the six other soldiers as seen in Seven Soldiers of Victory #0.